farmera/sare_grant/study_methods.md

 flight method or to the type of camera used to gather the image data.
 We have also been keen to answer such questions with methods that are accessible and available at modest cost.
 The two central issue we have sought to address are:

-* __To what degree may variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral measurements?__
+* __To what degree may variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral imagery?__

 * __Are models based on time-series analysis of acquired multi-spectral imagery predictive of sugarcane yield?__